Bots hyped up GameStop on major social media platforms, analysis finds

 A representative for Reddit did not comment beyond Huffman’s testimony.
 Representatives for YouTube, Facebook and its Instagram subsidiary did not respond to requests for comment.
 The social media platforms generally try to weed out harmful bots, said Barr.

-A spokesperson for Twitter said that “bots” had become a catch-all term that can often mischaracterize the nature of the account.
+A representative of Twitter said “bots” had become a catch-all term that can often mischaracterize the nature of the account.
 The company notes bots can be used on its platform for creative or innovative purposes.

-The Securities and Exchange Commission is probing the GameStop saga, and this month suspended trading in a handful of companies because some “social media accounts may be engaged in a coordinated attempt to artificially influence” their stocks.
+The U.S. Securities and Exchange Commission (SEC) is probing the GameStop saga and on Friday suspended trading in 15 companies due to unusual trading activity and apparent attempts on social media to artificially inflate their stock prices.
+That is in addition to six stocks it recently suspended due to suspicious social media activity.

+“We proactively monitor for suspicious trading activity tied to stock promotions on social media, and act quickly to stop that trading,” the SEC’s acting enforcement director, Melissa Hodgman, said in a statement on Friday.

 In addition to traders, organized criminals may use social media to stoke asset prices, and undermining the integrity of U.S. markets is a known goal of hostile state actors, said Barr.
 But it is unclear how successful, if at all, these types of influence efforts are, he said.